Suppression of errors in collectively coded information: Experimental model

 \section{Experimental model}

-Although our ultimate interest lies in RNA-based virtual circular genomes, we employ here a DNA-based experimental model as done in prior related work\cite{kudella2021structured,calacca2024replication,luther1998surface,sievers1994oligomers}.
-This choice allows precise control over sequence composition, strand concentrations, and reaction conditions, while enabling direct quantification of wildtype and mutant abundances.
-Importantly, despite the chemical differences between DNA and RNA, the critical features relevant to mutation suppression are preserved: {both systems involve complex mixtures of overlapping oligomers that anneal to multiple partners, and relax slowly toward equilibrium through numerous competing interactions (including strand displacement).} As such, the DNA system can faithfully test whether collective encoding suppresses mutation propagation, while deferring RNA-specific differences, such as persistence length and {the mechanism of template copying}, to later discussion.

-We designed a DNA-based system composed of short, overlapping oligonucleotides that form a redundant circular architecture.
-The full VCG comprises 12 distinct 25-nt strands and their reverse complements.
-Each of the 12 strands in one direction overlaps with its downstream neighbor (i.e., the next strand in the 5$^\prime$--3$^\prime$ direction) by 20 bases, encoding a 60 bp circular genome (Fig.~\ref{fig:experiment}A, Supp.
-Table~I). {Thus, each strand initially has four \emph{binding partners} that productively allow it to be extended or part of it to be copied, i.e., reverse-complementary strands that can hybridize and serve as templates and/or as primers, with partial complementarity ranging from 5 to 20 bp.
-Each strand also has an additional five binding partners which anneal in unproductive configurations that do not allow for primer extension.}
+We designed a DNA-based system composed of short, overlapping oligomers (oligos) that form a redundant circular architecture.
+The full VCG comprises 12 distinct 25~nt oligos and their reverse complements.
+Each of the 12 oligos in one direction overlaps with its downstream neighbor (i.e., the next oligo in the 5$^\prime$--3$^\prime$ direction) by 20 bases, encoding a 60~bp circular genome (Fig.~\ref{fig:experiment}A, Supp.~Table~I).
+Thus, each oligo initially has four \emph{binding partners} that productively allow it to be extended or part of it to be copied, i.e., reverse-complementary oligos that can hybridize and serve as templates and/or as primers, with partial complementarity ranging from 5 to 20~bp.
+Each oligo also has an additional five binding partners which anneal in unproductive configurations that do not allow for primer extension.
+Less structured DNA experimental models with pools of oligos have been investigated in prior work\cite{kudella2021structured,calacca2024replication,luther1998surface,sievers1994oligomers,derr2012prebiotically,rosenberger2021self,toyabe2019cooperative}.

-To evaluate how mutations propagate within this architecture, we introduced a 25-nt mutant strand that differs from one VCG strand by a single 4 bp substitution near the center of the sequence (Fig.~\ref{fig:experiment}B, Supp.
-Sec.
-I).
-Mutant strands were spiked into VCG mixtures at defined low proportions (2.5\%, 5\%, or 25\% relative to the wildtype) to mimic rare variant emergence.
+To evaluate how mutations propagate within this architecture, we introduced a 25~nt mutant oligo that differs from one VCG oligo by a single 4~bp substitution near the center of the sequence (Fig.~\ref{fig:experiment}B, Supp.~Sec.~I).
+Mutant oligos were spiked into VCG mixtures at defined low proportions (2.5\%, 5\%, or 25\% relative to the wildtype) to mimic rare variant emergence.